 Don't lose sight of the purpose

-Ask direct questions through the onboarding survey, allow your employees to rate their experience, and shape their careers with your organization.
+Ask direct questions through the onboarding survey, allow your employees to rate their experience, and shape their career path with your organization.
 Stop beating around the bush; ask them relevant survey questions that can evaluate their performance and think ahead.

-Random tools and irrelevant questions for your new employees will lead you nowhere.
+Random tools and irrelevant questions to ask new employees will lead you nowhere.
 So, as a decision-maker, understand how to enable the best tool in the market for your employees' effective onboarding survey.

-Here is where CultureMonkey's research-oriented employee onboarding survey is second to none.
+Here is where CultureMonkey's research-oriented employee onboarding survey questions are second to none.

-CultureMonkey's employee engagement platform, enables you to send relevant onboarding survey questions and also allows you to have personalized survey questions per your specific, individual requirement.
+CultureMonkey's employee engagement platform, enables you to send relevant employee surveys and also allows you to have personalized pulse survey questions per your specific, individual requirement.